BryceCanyonCounty/bcc-stables/README.md

 - Blips can change color reflecting if stable is open or closed
 - Stable access can be limited by job and jobgrade
 - Max player horses is set in the config (default: 5)
-- Return horse at stable or using the flee button in the horse menu
+- Return horse at stable (when open) or using the flee button in the horse menu

 #### Configuration
 Settings can be changed in the `config.lua` file.
 Here is an example of one stable: